-There are many existing approaches to stitching together multiple images to produce a larger, seamless image.^{8-13} Generally, parts of images are matched to each other, either through direct comparisons at a pixel level, or through feature detection and matching.
-Images are then transformed to maximize matches, often by computing homographies between pairs of images, or by iteratively adjusting camera poses in 1 to 6 degrees of freedom.
+There are many existing approaches to stitching together multiple images to produce a larger, seamless image.8-13 Generally, parts of images are matched to each other, by detecting feature points and identifying matches.
+Images are then transformed to maximizally align matches, often by computing homographies between pairs of images, or by iteratively adjusting camera poses in 1 to 6 degrees of freedom.